Azidara/Simulation_City/README.md

 About
 -----

-Simulation City was created to be a SimCity esque game for possible release as a commecial product.
+Simulation City was created to be a SimCity-esque game for possible release as a commecial product.

 Platforms